richardghirst/PiBits/README.md

 This project is based on the excellent work of Tomas Sarlandie pi-blaster: https://github.com/sarfata/pi-blaster and the modifications/updates made by Michael Vitousek: https://github.com/mvitousek/pi-blaster

-Whichs project is based on the excellent work of Richard Hirst for ServoBlaster: https://github.com/richardghirst/PiBits
+Pi-blaster project is based on the excellent work of Richard Hirst for ServoBlaster: https://github.com/richardghirst/PiBits

 ## How to build and install